psychology phd supervision

 Human neuroscience

-Brain Imaging and Biomechanics: neural control of real-world movement performance
+Brain Imaging and Biomechanics: neural control of real-world movement performance ( Professor Stephen Hall )

-This research programme will use the unique capabilities of the Brain Research & Imaging Centre at the University of Plymouth (BRIC).
-The project aims to: (1) use functional MRI (fMRI) to identify the brain networks involved in the control of movement; (2) combine mobile-electroencephalography (EEG), complex biomechanical measurements (GRAIL) and virtual reality (VR) to determine the neural signatures associated with real world movement and: (3) use brain stimulation methods to determine the causal role of brain structures and signals in the generation of effective movement.
+The neuroanatomical and neurophysiological process that control the movement of individual muscles and limbs is reasonably well understood.
+However, the mechanisms by which the brain coordinates the complex coordination of biomechanics, to enable whole-body movement through the real-world, is an exciting area of future research.
+This research programme will use the unique capabilities of the Brain Research & Imaging Centre at the University of Plymouth (BRIC) .
+The project aims to: (1) use functional MRI (fMRI) to identify the brain networks involved in the control of movement; (2) combine mobile-electroencephalography (EEG) , complex biomechanical measurements (GRAIL) and virtual reality (VR) to determine the neural signatures associated with real world movement and: (3) use brain stimulation methods to determine the causal role of brain structures and signals in the generation of effective movement.
+We will apply a range of analysis methods, from signal processing to machine learning, to optimise our interaction with neurophysiological features and to develop methods of neural interaction that improve performance in health and neurological disorders.

-Breaking through the brain barrier: transcranial ultrasound stimulation and the visual system
+Breaking through the brain barrier: transcranial ultrasound stimulation and the visual system ( Dr Giorgio Ganis and Professor Elsa Fouragnan )

 Transcranial ultrasound stimulation (TUS) is an exciting and innovative non-invasive technique that has the potential to revolutionize the field of brain research.
 This cutting-edge method allows for unparalleled spatial precision in modulating brain activity, opening up new avenues for exploring the intricacies of neural function.
 While still in its early stages, TUS has already shown promising results in both animal and human studies.
 This project aims to take advantage of the well-established organization of the human visual system to investigate the behavioural and neural effects of TUS.
 By combining psychophysics, TUS, electroencephalography (EEG), and magnetic resonance imaging (MRI/fMRI), we will explore the specific effects of TUS on different levels of the visual hierarchy in humans.
 This will include examining low-level vision in retinotopically organized early visual areas, motion processing in motion-sensitive areas, and object processing in shape-sensitive visual areas.
 With this project, we hope to shed light on the potential of TUS as a powerful tool for modulating brain activity and exploring the intricacies of neural function.
 By investigating its effects on different levels of the visual hierarchy, we aim to better understand the mechanisms underlying this exciting new technique and its potential applications in a wide range of fields.
 Apply for this project, if you would like to join us on this journey of discovery as we explore the fascinating world of TUS and the human brain.

-Functional parcellation and characterization of human auditory cortex using multimodal imaging
+Functional parcellation and characterization of human auditory cortex using multimodal imaging ( Dr Julien Besle )

-The organisation of the human into functionally distinct cortical areas that undertake different cognitive operations is not well understood.
+The organization of the human into functionally distinct cortical areas that undertake different cognitive operations is not well understood.
 Previous work using non-invasive neuroimaging tools, such as functional or structural MRI, to identify human auditory cortical areas in individual participants, has shown that the functional organization of the human auditory cortex differs from that of other non-human primates (Besle et al., 2019), but the exact location and function of different auditory cortical areas remains unclear.
-PhD project topics will pursue this line of inquiry along one or several of the following axes (or contact me if you have your own suggestion for research questions on perception in the auditory or other sensory modalities): 1.
-Improving non-invasive methods for parcellating functionally-distinct auditory cor tical areas in individual participants: functional markers used previously to differentiate between auditory cortical areas (frequency preference, frequency selectivity and intracortical myelin content) have proved insufficient for a complete mapping of human auditory cortex.
+PhD project topics will pursue this line of inquiry along one or several of the following axes (or contact me if you have your own suggestion for research questions on perception in the auditory or other sensory modalities): (1) Improving non-invasive methods for parcellating functionally-distinct auditory cortical areas in individual participants: functional markers used previously to differentiate between auditory cortical areas (frequency preference, frequency selectivity and intracortical myelin content) have proved insufficient for a complete mapping of human auditory cortex.
 This project will explore the use of alternative non-invasive measurements, including fMRI mapping of other topographically-organized acoustic features and connectivity-based parcellation from diffusion-weighted or resting-stage functional MRI data.
-2. Functional role of identified auditory cortical areas in auditory perception: the ability to identify the location of auditory areas in individual human participants opens new avenues for exploring the role of these areas in auditory perception.
+(2) Functional role of identified auditory cortical areas in auditory perception: the ability to identify the location of auditory areas in individual human participants opens new avenues for exploring the role of these areas in auditory perception.
 Performance in psychoacoustics tasks will be correlated to the functional features of different auditory cortical areas to study the contribution of each area to specific cognitive operations involved in auditory perception.

 Projects will combine data acquisition using one or several neuroimaging modalities, psychophysical measurements, state-of the art analysis techniques and/or computational modelling approaches.
 Experience with (or a strong interest to learn) computer programming is highly desirable.
 Successful candidates will have access to the school lab and to the brand new state-of-the-art human neuroimaging facility (BRIC).
 Applicants are advised to make contact to discuss the specific direction of the project before applying.

-Investigating the neuropsychological markers of highly visual social media & body image concerns
+Investigating the neuropsychological markers of highly visual social media & body image concerns ( Professor Helen Lloyd and Dr Matt Roser )

 In 2017, the Royal Society for Public Health (RSPH), highlighted the need for awareness and investigation on the impact of the internet – in particular social media – on shaping ideas of self-perception and body image.
 Body image is described as a person’s perceptions, thoughts, and feelings about their body and body image dissatisfaction (concerns) is defined as a person’s negative thoughts and feelings about their body’ (Grogan, 2007).
 The increasing popularity of social media, particularly in young adults, has led to concerns regarding the addictive and potentially harmful nature of various platforms.
 Social Media Use (SMU) has been associated with mental health and wellbeing problems such as Anxiety, Depression and Self-Esteem issues (Kelly et al., 2018).
 In particular, increased usage of highly visual and image based social media (HVSM) (Marengo et al., 2018), presents a potentially greater risk of body image concerns in both males and females.
+Kim and Chock (2015), found that exposure (i.e. time spent on social media) was unrelated to body image concerns, but instead was related to ‘social grooming’ behaviours (i.e. viewing, commenting on peer’s profiles).
+They also reported that appearance comparisons significantly mediated the relationship between social grooming and the drive for thinness in women.
+This suggests that ‘active’ use of HVSM (e.g. social grooming) coupled with the propensity to compare oneself to ‘idealised types’ has the potential to explain why some individuals experience body dissatisfaction and aspire to idealised thinness.
+Indeed, an integrated model of internet use proposed by Rodgers (Rodgers, 2016), implicates online cultures of body thin ideals and the psychological processes of social comparison as key interacting mechanisms driving body shame and disordered eating.
+Work has already begun to test if it is feasible to identify relationships between exposure and interaction with HVSM (as material that exploit psychological mechanisms) and neuropsychological markers of HVSM processing in individuals scoring high and low on measures of body image satisfaction.
+This PhD would extend and develop this work, building on the proof of concept foundation work that has already been initiated.
+This PhD offers the opportunity for a suitable candidate to be part of a cutting edge and exciting project with opportunities to develop advanced statistical skills, neuropsychological and fMRI techniques.

-Ongoing thoughts, human cognition, and brain architecture
+Ongoing thoughts, human cognition, and brain architecture ( Dr Nerissa Ho )

 Human existence depends on the capacity to experience things happening in our lives, as denoted in René Descartes’ famous quote, “I think, therefore I am”.
 From neuroscientists’ perspective, experiences exist only if they can be represented in the brain, and these representations are commonly referred to as ‘trains of thought’.
 Past studies of ongoing experiences mostly focused on mind-wandering by examining thoughts that are unrelated to the performing task.
 However, mind-wandering is simply the nature of the human brain.
 In fact, our thoughts continuously drift to and from the external and internal world, and between diverse events.
 And mind-wandering is not just about task-unrelated thoughts, instead, it encompasses a much wider variety of experiences, including thoughts that are stimulus-independent, unintentional, meandering, and unguided.
 Common to this family of thoughts is that they all rely on the capacity to process information decoupled from ties of external stimulation, an important aspect of human experience known as introspection.
 Importantly, there is increasing evidence showing that mind-wandering is associated with both beneficial processes, such as goal-directed thinking, planning, creativity, and intelligence, as well as processes linked with negative outcomes such as impaired task performance, disruptions to learning and affective dysfunction.
 Together, they suggest the prevailing task-negativity account of mind-wandering is simply inadequate for explaining the complexity and richness of the experiences and mechanisms underpinning mind-wandering.
 Our project aims to extend our knowledge of ongoing thoughts to better understand how these thoughts reflect human cognition, based on the strategy of triangulation to examine self-report data with both behavioural and neuroimaging evidence.
 Specifically, we will examine how patterns of ongoing thought, their content, form, intentionality, emotionality, task-relatedness, relationship with external stimuli and so on, are related to factors such as brain architecture and activation patterns, environmental and task contexts, as well as cognitive performance indicators and other personal characteristics.
 Ultimately, we would hope to apply our understanding of the neurocognitive underpinnings of ongoing thought patterns, together with their impacts on cognitive and emotional experiences, in order to translate into applications in the clinical and ageing domains.

-Passing the neuroscience of tool use to robots
+Passing the neuroscience of tool use to robots ( Professor Jeremy Goslin )

 In embodied models of cognition our representations of objects are formed around the motor programs used to manipulate them.
 This means that not only do we automatically prepare relevant actions when viewing objects, but also that our actions modulate our perception of our environment and those interacting within it.
 Robots with a similar embodied architecture should also benefit from a more seamless sensory-motor integration.
 In this project electrophysiological brain imaging techniques will be used in virtual reality environments to examine how object-based affordances help us to learn and manipulate tools.
 This new understanding will then be used to directly inform interactive models of human-robot object manipulation and collaboration.

-Spatially-accurate ultrasound stimulation of topographically-organized sensory cortex
+Spatially-accurate ultrasound stimulation of topographically-organized sensory cortex ( Dr Julien Besle , Dr Giorgio Ganis , and Professor Elsa Fouragnan )

 Brain stimulation techniques allows the study of the causal role of different brain regions in perception and behaviour.
 Transcranial focused ultrasound stimulation (tFUS) is a novel non-invasive brain stimulation method that holds much promise both in terms of clinical and basic applications.
 Compared to other currently available stimulation methods (e.g. TMS), tFUS is more spatially accurate and allows the stimulation of deeper brain structures.
-The effect of tFUS on neuronal activity and perception/cognition is not very well characterized however.
+The effect of tFUS on neuronal activity and perception/cognition is not very well characterized, however.
 This project will systematically characterize the behavioural consequences of stimulating visual and auditory primary cortices, which are both located deep inside cortical fissures and have a known fine-grained spatial organization, allowing a test of the spatial accuracy of tFUS.
 The topographical organization of visual and auditory cortex will first be measured using functional MRI in individual participants, and the measured maps will be used to accurately stimulate restricted parts of visual or auditory cortex corresponding to different locations in visual space (different locations in the outside world) or in auditory space (different sound frequencies).
 Depending on the intensity of the tFUS, stimulation should result in either a decrease in sensory discrimination performance or the induction of phantom sensations at the stimulated location in sensory space, but not at other locations.
 Projects will combine neuroimaging data acquisition (structural and functional MRI), neuro-navigated brain stimulation (tFUS), psychophysical measurements and state-of the art analysis techniques.
 Experience with (or a strong interest to learn) computer programming is highly desirable.
 Successful candidates will have access to the school lab and to the brand new state-of-the-art human neuroimaging facility (BRIC).
 Applicants are advised to make contact to discuss the specific direction of the project before applying.

-The ageing brain – structural degeneration and functional consequences
+The ageing brain – structural degeneration and functional consequences ( Dr Matt Roser )

 We have previously demonstrated, in studies of callosotomy patients (Roser et al., 2011) and using functional MRI (fMRI) (Fugelsang, Roser et al., 2005) that the two cerebral hemispheres make different contributions to the perception of causality in object interactions and to the drawing of inferences about causality.
 Furthermore, we have shown (Linnet & Roser, 2012) that ageing (>65 years) has deleterious effects upon behavioural processes that depend on interhemispheric brain connectivity and (Roser et al., 2012) that indices of structural connectivity are related to behavioural performance in young adults.
 This project proposes that age-related decline in fundamental processes of perception, learning, and reasoning will be partly explicable by the degeneration of white-matter pathways in the brain, particularly between the two cerebral hemispheres and between anterior-posterior regions, and that this will be reflected in patterns of functional-network activity across the brain.
 We predict that deficits (relative to young adults) in behavioural performance will be most marked in those processes that depend on widely-distributed networks of activity and which are vulnerable to disruption by age-related degeneration of microstructural connectivity.
 We will use our established paradigms for investigating causal perception, causal and real-world reasoning, observational learning and hypothesis generation, with young adults, healthy-aged participants, and patients with early-stage dementia while recording brain activity using fMRI and brain microstructural connectivity using diffusion MRI.
 The same cohort will undertake several experimental tasks, over two one-hour long scanning sessions, so as to facilitate the cross-paradigm meta-analysis of the effect of age-related structural degeneration upon distributed brain processes.
 Further behavioural testing and characterization of dementia status will be conducted outside the scanner.
 Analyses of distributed brain function (as in Karuza…Roser, et al., 2017) will be informed by MRI indices of microstructural connectivity.
 The project will make use of brand-new facilities in Plymouth’s flagship Brain Research and Imaging Centre to examine neural connectivity (including diffusion imaging and white-matter tractography) in relation to navigational performance.
 Some experience with computer programming (e.g. matlab, R, Python) and MRI analysis is essential for this project.

-The pharmacology of self-doubt and its effect on cognitive control
+The pharmacology of self-doubt and its effect on cognitive control ( Dr Sean Fallon )

 One of the features of many psychiatric and neurological disorders is corrosive self-doubt.
 For example, even when they are performing tasks at normal (or even above normal) levels, patients with depression can often feel like they performed terribly.
 This suggests that there is a dissociation between one’s cognitive ability and one’s perception of performance.
 Such a discrepancy may arise because there is a dissociation in the neurocognitive systems that support actual performance (cognitive control) and confidence.
-This project will assess the effect of a range of pharmacological compounds on cognitive control and self-doubt in healthy and neuropsychiatric populations (e.g., People with Parkinson’s disease, attention deficit hyperactivity disorder).
+This project will assess the effect of a range of pharmacological compounds on cognitive control and self-doubt in healthy and neuropsychiatric populations (e.g. People with Parkinson’s disease, attention deficit hyperactivity disorder).

-The science of deception: A cognitive neuroscience approach to understanding how people hide information
+The science of deception: A cognitive neuroscience approach to understanding how people hide information ( Dr Giorgio Ganis )

 Are you interested in the neuroscience behind deception and how the brain conceals information?
 This PhD project aims to address some of the fundamental questions surrounding this intriguing topic.
 This project utilizes state-of-the-art cognitive neuroscience methods such as EEG, brain stimulation, and fMRI to investigate the cognitive and neural processes associated with concealing information.
 Recent electrophysiological findings have identified several neural signatures that are associated with concealed information, such as the frontal N2, multiple P3s, and late positivities.
 However, two broad questions remain unanswered: (i) What cognitive and neural processes do these signatures reflect?
 Do they reflect recognition or inhibitory processes? (ii) Are these neural signatures causally related to information concealment or just epiphenomena useful for forensic purposes?
 In this project, we will use cutting-edge cognitive neuroscience techniques and theories to investigate the timecourse and causality of these neural processes.
 By combining EEG, brain stimulation, and fMRI, we aim to uncover the underlying mechanisms of concealed information and provide a more comprehensive understanding of the neural processes involved in deception.
 Our research will have significant implications for forensic investigations and could potentially contribute to the development of new techniques for detecting deception.
 Apply for this project if you’d like to join us in this exciting and innovative research project and make significant contributions to the field of cognitive neuroscience.

-Using brain imaging and brain stimulation to see what’s in your mind
+Using brain imaging and brain stimulation to see what’s in your mind ( Dr Giorgio Ganis )

 Visual mental imagery is our ability to conjure visual scenarios in our mind in the absence of actual visual stimuli in the environment.
 This ability plays a critical role in many cognitive skills and mental disorders and is pervasive in our mental life.
 Current theories propose that visual mental imagery is carried out in our brain by means of top-down processes that reactivate neural representations similar to those engaged during visual perception at multiple levels in the visual hierarchy.
 However, the details of such processes are unclear.
 For example, some recent EEG evidence using multivariate analyses has suggested that these top-down processes may be conveyed by oscillations in the alpha range, whereas other EEG evidence has implicated oscillations in the gamma and theta ranges.
 This project aims to use a set of rigorous visual mental imagery tasks to shed light on the details of these top-down processes using multivariate analyses on a combination of behavioural, EEG, brain stimulation, and fMRI measures.